-Based on BEREC's almost seven years of experience, it can be stated that the two-tier approach, involving the Board of Regulators and the BEREC Office1 has worked well.
-BEREC has successfully produced professional and high quality deliverables in accordance with its annual work programmes based on its triannual strategy and also in response to various adhoc requests of the European Commission, the European Parliament and the European Council.
-Further to this it has become a platform for regulators exchanging experiences and developing best regulatory practices ("Common Positions") in order to apply the regulatory framework consistently across the EU, thus developing the internal market for electronic communications further.
+Based on BEREC's almost seven years of experience, it can be stated that the two-tier approach, involving the Board of Regulators and the BEREC Office^{1,} has worked well.
+BEREC has successfully produced professional and high quality deliverables in accordance with its annual work programmes based on its triannual strategy and also in response to various ad-hoc requests of the European Commission, the European Parliament and the European Council.
+Further to this it has become a platform for regulators exchanging experiences and developing best regulatory practices ("Common Positions") in order to apply the regulatory framework consistently across the EU thus developing the internal market for electronic communications further.

-In 2014 BEREC adopted its Medium Term Strategy 2015 - 2017 and laid down three overarching objectives on which the annual work programmes are based:
+In 2014 BEREC adopted its Medium Term Strategy 2015 - 2017 and laid down three overarching objectives on which annual work programmes are based:

-- · Promoting competition and investment;
+- Promoting competition and investment;

 - Promoting the internal market;

 - Empowering and protecting end users.

-These three fundamental objectives continue to be relevant to guide the work of BEREC for the coming three years, though, inevitably, the strategy for 2018-2020 will need to be updated to reflect the fast technological changes and market developments expected for the period.
+These three fundamental objectives continue to be relevant to guide the work of BEREC for the coming three years, though, inevitably, the strategy for 2018-2020 will need to be updated to reflect the fast changing technological and market development expected for the period.

-In this context, the objective of this document is to update BEREC's strategy for the period 2018-2020 by identifying specific strategic priorities that take these market and technological developments into account.
+In this context, the objective of this document is to update BEREC's strategy for the period 2018-2020, by identifying specific strategic priorities, that takes these market and technological developments into account.

-While this strategy is drafted on the basis of the current regulatory framework, BEREC acknowledges the ongoing review and stands ready to adapt its work to the new framework if it becomes realized within the period that this strategy refers to.
-Noting the discussions in the debate around the objective of promoting fixed and mobile connectivity, BEREC considers that this political priority is already underlying in the current framework and will, as such, be acknowledged in this strategy even though the outcome of the review is yet to be decided.
+BEREC acknowledges the ongoing legislative process on the review of the electronic communications framework, and in particular the discussions in the debate around the objective of promoting fixed and mobile connectivity.
+BEREC considers that this political priority is already underlying in the current framework and should be acknowledged.